 This is a small, three-clause Bill, but it is important none the less.
 As I said at the start of my contribution, I am very happy to support it.
 We have some concerns and suggestions and will propose them in Committee and on Report, but we wish the Bill well at this stage.

-My Lords, I thank noble Lords who have participated in the Second Reading debate on this important, though short and focused Bill.
+My Lords, I thank noble Lords who have participated in the Second Reading debate on this important, though short and focused, Bill.
 It seems to me, hearing the productive and helpful speeches from noble Lords around the House, that it has strong support.
 In so far as there was criticism—there was a little bit—this focused on the things that the Bill does not do.
 There are an awful lot of things that it does not do, because it is a very short, focused Bill.
-As the noble Lord, Lord Kennedy, rightly said, it is essentially a two-clause Bill.
+As the noble Lord, Lord Kennedy, rightly said, it is essentially a three-clause Bill.

 I will deal with contributions from noble Lords in the order in which they were made.
 I will follow up the debate with a letter on points which I have missed—I am sure that there will be some—and where there are things where I do not have the answer to hand.
 There are some things which we will probably want to develop in Committee and thereafter.